infinum/android-handbook/Building quality apps/Unit tests.md

 ## Anatomy of a unit test

-In order to write better tests that are easy to read and give us the exact amount of information that we need to actually understand the test it is paramount to choose an appropriate naming and structure for our tests.
-Let's take a look at an example test which is has no naming convention nor a defined structure:
+In order to write better tests that are easy to read and give us the exact amount of information that we need to actually understand the test it is paramount to choose the appropriate naming and structure for our tests.
+Let's take a look at an example test which neither follows a naming convention nor has a defined structure:

 ```kotlin
 @Test